antmicro/benchalot/README.md

 * `metrics` (optional, default = `["time"]`) a list of metrics to be gathered from benchmarked commands.
 Built-in are: `time`, `stderr`, `stdout` and `exit-codes`.
 Each metric is gathered independently.
-User can also specify their own metric using `metric_name@command` syntax.
+User can also specify their own metric using `metric_name: command` syntax.
 See: [Custom Metrics](#custom-metrics)

 ### System